UniversityOfGdanskProjects/projektprogramistyczny-pprzybyla777/README.md

 [Open Video in YouTube](https://www.youtube.com/watch?v=Bhxq6fdcZEE)

-If you are using Live Site please **use this creditentials to login**:
+If you are using Live Site please **use this credentials to login**:
 ```
 login: admin
 password: admin123